How veganism can fuel an elite athlete to glory

 "He has to be careful that he's meeting his protein needs, but he can absolutely get that in his diet, as long as he's making some good choices."

-Protein, a macronutrient commonly found in animal products, is essential to building muscle mass and is particularly important after exercise when muscles are particularly receptive to protein synthesis.
+Protein, a macronutrient commonly found in animal products, is essential to building muscle mass and is particularly important after exercise when muscles are receptive to protein synthesis.

 Someone who exerts as much energy as the 1.74m Hamilton needs, according to Ostrowe, around 1.4g of protein per kilogram of bodyweight, which equates to 95g of protein a day.
 Those of us who do not follow Hamilton's lung-busting training routines will need about 0.8-1.0g of protein per kilo.